 CoAP

 The Constrained Application Protocol (CoAP) communicates over UDP on port 5683 and over DTLS on port 5684.
 CoAP supports offers messages exchanges with optional reliability.
 Both unicast and multicast communication support is offered.
-The design of CoAP re-uses HTTP-like (POST, PUT, GET etc.) and for cases where large amounts of data (such as firmware images) must be transferred, the block-wise transfer extension is available.
+The design of CoAP re-uses HTTP-like methods (POST, PUT, GET, etc.) and for cases where large amounts of data (such as firmware images) must be transferred, the block-wise transfer extension is available.
 Block-wise transfer chunks the larger data item into smaller blocks that are then transmitted individually.
 Block-wise transfer is described in RFC 7959.

 The diagram below shows an example exchange with a Confirmable (CON) message (GET) being sent and an Acknowledgement message (ACK) in reply.
 Later, a response message with data utilizes a Non-confirmable message (NON).